ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

 ## Conclusion

 Now I have evidence that test-time training using hindsight relabelling can boost the accuracy of a model that uses code to solve ARC tasks.
 This is a huge deal.
+Starting from a model that solved 22.25% of the evaluation tasks with ~500 predictions we were able to finetune a model that solved 29.25% of the tasks with the same inference budget.
+For some of the solved tasks the inference efficiency was increased more than 10 times.

+Other learnings:

+- Pixel accuracy does not seem to be a good metric, is better to check how many grids are completely correct.
 - Changing some parameters of the training such as the save steps does not allow to continue training afterwards.
 - I have seen errors when trying to resume the training.
 They might be caused by the optimizer being `paged_adamw_8bit` but I'm not sure.
 I will be using `adamw_torch_fused` from now on.

 ## Next steps

 - Do multiple iterations of search and learn
-- Study which metrics can indicate if a task is solvable

 ## TODO